EodHistoricalData/R-Library-for-financial-data-2024/README.md

 - And [more](https://eodhd.com/)..

-Package eodhd2 is an R port of the API, allowing fast and intelligent access to the most endpoints.
+Package eodhd2 is an R port of the API, allowing fast and intelligent access to most endpoints.

 # Features

-- Caching system that saves queries to local files, saving network bandwidth and api calls
+- A local caching system that saves queries to the disk, improving execution time and reducing api calls on repeated queries.
-- Quota management, informing the user of how much quota was used and how much to refresh the daily quota
+- A quota management system, informing the user of how much of the API daily quota was used and how much time is left to refresh it.
-- Function for aggregating and organizing financial information into a single dataframe
+- Function for aggregating and organizing financial information into a single dataframe, allowing easier access to clean financial data in the wide or long format.

 # Installation